 Article 11: Evaluation

+Article 11: Evaluation

 Adjuncts and Adjunct Instructors are integral to the success of Broward College.
 To offer the highest quality education to students, Broward College’s evaluation process encourages and documents the quality work of our Adjuncts and Adjunct Instructors.
 Broward College’s evaluation process is designed to showcase faculty strengths and address potential challenges.

-Adjuncts will submit a mini-portfolio according to the schedule developed by the appropriate Academic Pathway Dean, following the process described herein.
 This Article will not apply to Adjunct Instructors unless specifically indicated herein.

-11.1 – Review Schedule
+– Adjunct Faculty Evaluation

-Beginning in the Fall term of the 2020 - 2021 Academic Year, new Adjuncts will begin the mini-portfolio review process in the first semester in which they teach.
-This process will include a classroom observation or observations to be conducted by the appropriate Associate Dean or designee.
-The Pathway Academic Dean will finalize the mini-portfolio review for the academic year.
+Beginning in the Fall term of the 2022-2023 Academic Year, new Adjuncts will begin the Adjunct Evaluation process in the first semester of teaching.
+The adjunct evaluation process will include the following:

+A Classroom Observation to be conducted by the appropriate Associate Dean or designee.
+Additional Observations may be requested at any time in the review cycle at the discretion of the Associate Dean.

+A post-observation follow-up meeting to discuss the Adjunct’s strengths and areas in which the Adjunct may be able to improve their instruction.
+This meeting should occur no more than ten (10) working days after the Classroom Observation.

+Following the completion of the first semester of teaching, the Adjunct Evaluation process will include the following:

+An Adjunct self-assessment (beginning Summer 2023, pending subsequent negotiations)

+An Adjunct Faculty Evaluation

+A post-evaluation follow-up meeting for review and comment.
+This meeting should occur no more than ten (10) working days after the Adjunct Instructor Evaluation is completed.

 The next review cycle will occur every three (3) years after the conclusion of the first-year evaluation.
-During the review cycle classroom observations will be conducted.
-The appropriate Academic Pathway Dean may determine that an Adjunct must be evaluated in as many consecutive years as necessary and will inform the Adjunct that a mini-portfolio Review must be completed.
+The appropriate Associate Dean or Academic Pathway Dean may determine that an Adjunct must be evaluated in as many consecutive years as necessary.

-Adjuncts will receive information about the requirements of the mini-portfolio from the appropriate Associate Dean or designee via email correspondence.

-If an Adjunct wishes to have guidance in constructing the mini-portfolio, he/she may attend a workshop set up for this purpose through the College’s CTEL (Center for Teaching Excellence and Learning) and/or consult with a discipline colleague or mentor or appropriate administrator.

-An Adjunct will submit the mini-portfolio to his/her immediate supervisor by the scheduled deadline.

-The Associate Dean or designee will review each mini-portfolio, make written comments, and sign off on the mini-portfolio.
-A copy of the mini-portfolio review form will be kept by the Associate Dean or designee, and a copy will be sent to the appropriate Academic Pathway Dean.
-The original form will be added to the mini-portfolio for return to the Adjunct Faculty.

-The mini-portfolios will be returned to the Adjunct by the designated deadline.

-Adjuncts teaching online will follow the same process, but their mini-portfolios will be submitted electronically to their BC Online supervisor.
-Those teaching both online and ground courses may choose which type of mini-portfolio to submit.

-11.2 – Adjunct Instructor Evaluation
+– Adjunct Instructor Evaluation

 Newly hired Adjunct Instructors may be evaluated during the first three (3) years that they teach at the College upon request by the Instructor or by their immediate supervisor.

 If requested, the immediate supervisor of the Adjunct Instructor shall complete the evaluation and meet with the Adjunct Instructor for review and comment.
-If the overall rating of the evaluation is a “satisfactory” then the finalized evaluation form will be filed in the Talent and Culture department no later than one term after the evaluation term.
+If the overall rating of the evaluation is “satisfactory” then the finalized evaluation form will be filed in the Talent and Culture department no later than one term after the evaluation term.
 If the overall rating of the evaluation is “unsatisfactory” then the finalized evaluation form will be reviewed by the immediate supervisor’s manager before filing in Talent and Culture department no later than one term after the evaluation term.

 The Adjunct Instructor Evaluation Form may include statements based on data from the following sources, including but not limited to, the Adjunct Instructor’s student opinion of instruction surveys, course evaluations, observations of normal teaching duties by the immediate supervisor, and any formal or informal meetings with the Adjunct Instructor as appropriate.